swax/NAISYS/docs/013-computer-use.md

 - Focus — zooming the model into a subsection of the display
 - Per-vendor coord contracts (Anthropic / OpenAI / Google)
 - The manual `ns-desktop` shell commands, which mirror the LLM path
+- How multiple agents on one host cooperatively share the desktop

 ## Why this is non-trivial